mateusz0909/calmnow-lp/_pages/privacypolicy.md

 # Privacy Policy

-This privacy policy applies to the Luma Breathwork app (hereby referred to as "Application") for mobile devices that was created by Mateusz Byrtus (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Calm Now (hereby referred to as "Application") for mobile devices that was created by Mateusz Byrtus (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 ## Information Collection and Use